alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 In an ideal world, we should always try to restrict the number of ports left open within a security groups.
 However, there could be cases where this is ends up as a difficult task to accomplish and we need to compromise between the number of inbound rules vs the number of open ports.

-This script implements an algorithm that will attempt to give you an optimized result..
+This script implements an algorithm that will attempt to give you an optimized result.

 Requires : Adequate role / permission to query AWS cloudwatch logs and/or Athena